 This article may contain compensated links.
 Please read disclaimer for more info.

 Have you ever heard about Zarafa the Giraffe?
-Zarafa was the first giraffe in France and a fashion icon in Paris in the 1820s.
+Zarafa was the first giraffe in Paris and a fashion icon in the 1820s.
 Zarafa, a Nubian beauty, was what we would call today a trendsetter in Paris!

-Zarafa was a diplomatic gift from Mohemed Ali, Viceroy of Ottoman Egypt, to King Charles X, King of France.
+Zarafa was a diplomatic gift from Mohemed Ali, Viceroy of Ottoman Egypt, to King Charles X of France.
 She was also one of the first three giraffes in Europe, only preceded by the Medici Giraffe sent to Florence three centuries before.

 From Marseille to Paris

-From Marseille, the giraffe Zarafa was dressed in a custom-made coat to brave the winter and carefully transported to Paris by what seemed the least dangerous way: on foot!
+Marseille in October was a cool place to be but definitely colder than her hometown in Egypt.
+To brave the winter in France, the giraffe Zarafa was dressed in a tailored coat and carefully transported to Paris by what seemed the least dangerous way: on foot!

-During this 880 Km trip that lasted six weeks, Zarafa the giraffe was accompanied by her two Sudanese caretakers, the Director of the Jardin des Plantes in Paris, and a few milk cows whose milk she drank.
+During this 880 Km trip that lasted six weeks, Zarafa the giraffe was accompanied by her two Sudanese caretakers, the Director of the Jardin des Plantes in Paris, and a few milk cows to provide her with drinking milk.

 The caravan walked through Aix-en-Provence, Avignon, Montélimar, Vienne, and so on.
-To see a giraffe for the first time was an extraordinary thing for the French, and in each place, the giraffe Zarafa generated a true uproar: Zarafa was a true superstar!
+To see a giraffe for the first time was an extraordinary thing for the French, and in each place, the giraffe Zarafa generated a genuine uproar.
+Before arriving in Paris, Zarafa was already a superstar!

 During her first months in Paris, some 600,000 visitors stopped by to see the giraffe Zarafa.
 With her long neck, seductive eyes, and moving with surprising elegance, Zarafa was very hot!
 Some people called her ‘la Belle Africaine’ (the Beautiful African), while others simply called her ‘the giraffe’ because there were no others.